IBM/vpc-img-inst/README.md

 <br/>

 ### Flags Detailed Description
+Note - Flags' values are case sensitive.
+For example `--feature cuda` also represents the folder's name, ergo the program will fail to detect the feature using `--feature CUDA`.

 <!--- <img width=125/> is used in the following table to create spacing --->
  |<span style="color:orange">Key|<span style="color:orange">Default|<span style="color:orange">Mandatory|<span style="color:orange">Additional info|